Transition to retirement

 You might choose to cut back on your work hours because the income you receive from your super benefits could help to make up for any loss of salary.

-How Transition to Retirement works
+How transition to retirement works

-With Transition to Retirement you can access your super once you reach your Commonwealth preservation age.
+With transition to retirement you can access your super once you reach your Commonwealth preservation age.
 You can:

-- Choose to receive between the minimum 4% and a maximum of 10% of your super account balance each financial year, calculated at the start of the financial year
+- Choose to receive between the minimum 2% and a maximum of 10% of your super account balance each financial year, calculated at the start of the financial year

 - Receive payments directly into your bank account monthly, quarterly or annually

-- Change the amount of pension you receive each year, subject to minimum and maximum limits set by the Commonwealth government
+- Change the amount of pension you receive each year, subject to minimum and maximum limits set by the Commonwealth Government

 - Continue to work and have your contributions paid into your GESB Super or West State Super account You can also change your super account structures if your personal circumstances change.

-The benefits of Transition to Retirement
+The benefits of transition to retirement

-- Increase your super.
-You'll continue to work and can sacrifice some of your salary to super.
+- Increase your super - you'll continue to work and can sacrifice some of your salary to super

 You can find the right balance to suit your needs, with the flexibility to change your strategy as your circumstances change.
-We recommend that you speak with a financial adviser, accountant or tax adviser to help you decide if Transition to Retirement is right for you.
+We recommend that you speak with a financial adviser, accountant or tax adviser to help you decide if transition to retirement is right for you.

-Is a transition to retirement account right for you?
+Is transition to retirement right for you?

 Learn more or book a seminar

-Find out how Transition to Retirement works with your account:
+Find out how transition to retirement works with your account:

-- Transition to Retirement for GESB Super
+- Transition to retirement with GESB Super

 To learn more about preparing for your retirement, register for one of our seminars.

 Thank you for printing this page.
 Remember to come back to gesb.wa.gov.au for the latest information as our content is updated regularly.
-This information is correct as at 28 June 2017.
+This information is correct as at 26 October 2021.